Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Related Works

-{\paragraph{OT models.} The GW model~\citep{memoli2011gromov} seeks a ``distance-preserving'' transport plan such that the distance between transported points in the target domain is the same as the distance between the original points in source domain.
-Our KPG-RL model aims to use keypoint pairs to guide the matching (\ie, transport plan) in OT by preserving the relation of each point to the keypoints.
-Our ``relation-preserving'' scheme preserves the relation of data \textit{w.r.t.} the given keypoints, different from the pairwise distance-preserving constraint in GW.
-We experimentally verified the effectiveness of relation-preserving scheme for introducing the guidance of keypoints in OT.
-From the computational point of view, GW is a non-convex quadratic program, while KPG-RL is a linear program. \citet{lin2021making} use the anchors to encourage clustering of data and to impose rank constraints on the transport plan to improve its robustness to outliers.
-The ``anchors'' in~\citep{lin2021making} are intermediate points in computation for improving robustness, different from the ``keypoints'' in this paper, which are the annotated paired data for guiding the matching in OT.
 Hierarchical OT~\citep{yurochkin2019hierarchical,lee2019hierarchical,xu2020learning} transports points by dividing them into some subgroups and then derives the transport of these subgroups using OT.
 Different in goal and methodology from Hierarchical OT, we impose the guidance of keypoints for pursuing correct matching in OT by preserving the relation to the keypoints.
-We do not explicitly divide the points into subgroups, and there is no hierarchy in our method.
-TLB~\citep{memoli2011gromov,sato2020fast} is a lower bound of GW that can be computed faster.
-TLB takes the ordered distance of each point to all the points in the same domain as features, and then performs the Kantorovich formulation of OT using such features.
-Differently, our method uses a carefully designed relation of each point to the keypoints to impose the guidance of keypoints to the other points. \citet{7586038} constrain the cost function to encourage the matching of labeled data across source and target domains that share the same class labels for domain adaptation.
+We do not explicitly divide the points into subgroups, and there is no hierarchy in our method. \citet{7586038} constrain the cost function to encourage the matching of labeled data across source and target domains that share the same class labels for domain adaptation.
 They use the Laplacian regularization to preserve the data structure.
 Differently, we explicitly model the guidance of keypoints matching to the other data points in our OT formulation.
 The matching of paired keypoints is enforced by our mask-based constraint on the transport plan. \citet{zhang2022fine} propose Masked OT model as a regularization term to preserve the local feature invariances between fine-tuned and pretrained graph neural network (GNN) for the fine-tuning of GNNs.
 Though the Masked OT~\citep{zhang2022fine} shares similar spirits to the mask-based modeling in our method, our main contribution is the relation preservation for imposing the guidance of keypoints, different from~\citep{zhang2022fine}.
 For our mask-based modeling, it is utilized to impose the matching of keypoints with theoretical guarantee.
-While the mask in~\citep{zhang2022fine} aims to preserve the local information of finetuned from pretrained models.
+While the mask in~\citep{zhang2022fine} aims to preserve the local information of pretrained models.
 The motivation and design of our mask are different from those in~\citep{zhang2022fine}. }